robertjanetzko/LegendsBrowser2/README.md

 ### Troubleshooting ###

-* Development is still in a very early stage, so you may find bugs
 * If you find any bugs, feel free to open an issue here on github
 * If you have questions there is a forum thread http://www.bay12forums.com/smf/index.php?topic=155307.0